 Workforce Employed by Industry

-Prince George is home the University of Northern British Columbia (UNBC) and the College of New Caledonia (CNC) main campuses and has an annual student population of around 10,000 students.
+Prince George is home the University of Northern British Columbia (UNBC) and the College of New Caledonia (CNC) main campuses, which had an annual combined student population of around 12,500 students for the 2017-18 academic year.
 These institutions offer a number of programs to develop important skill sets that provide competitive advantages and prepare students for entry into the local workforce across multiple sectors.

 According Statistics Canada, Prince George has a relatively young population compared to the rest of British Columbia.
-The average age in the City of Prince George is 39 while British Columbia's average age is 42.3 years.
-Moreover, 31 per cent of PG's residents are 24 years old or younger.
+The average age in the City of Prince George is 39.4 while British Columbia's average age is 42.3 years.
+Moreover, 38.6 per cent of Prince George residents are 24 years old or younger.
 Given North America's ageing population, Prince George is positioned to provide a productive and competitive workforce in the coming years.